 As consumer behaviour changed to focus more on the necessities rather than “wants.”
 Many fashion brands have had to develop new ways to entice their audiences and promote their brand image.
 Due to their knowledge of influencer marketing, Zara came up with their Shot from home campaign where they sent out product samples to Zara models.
 And other influencers of their new collection for them to create organic content.

 Why it worked

-Not only did Zara present a united front to encourage social distancing, but they also used their knowledge of influencer and social media marketing to continue to promote their new collection.
-The Zara’s SS20 collection featured models shooting editorials straight from their homes, which continued to inspire the public to have brand loyalty to the brand.
+Not only did Zara present a united front to encourage social distancing.
+But they also used their knowledge of influencer and social media marketing to continue to promote their new collection.
+The Zara’s SS20 collection featured models shooting editorials straight from their homes.
+This campaign continues to inspire the public to have brand loyalty to Zara.

 With public transportation being so easy to use before the pandemic, apps like Uber provided a quick and straightforward way for people to get places without worrying about menial things like parking.
 However, during the lockdown, Uber, like many other companies, had to halt services for some time due to social distancing guidelines.
 To present a cohesive message with others trying to guide people through a challenging situation, Uber launched their Thank You For Not Riding campaign, thanking customers for not using their services unnecessarily and staying home.
 Along with the campaign, the company committed to providing 10 million free rides and food deliveries to healthcare workers, senior citizens, and everyone in need during the trying times.